emrgnt-cmplxty/fermi/docs/0.old/faq/technical-faq.md

 #### What tradeoffs did this design require you to make? {#what-tradeoffs-did-this-design-require-you-to-make}
 *Last Updated: 20200625*

-The main thing that is different with Axion is that a number of block producers that maintain consensus can’t be too big.
+The main thing that is different with Fermi is that a number of block producers that maintain consensus can’t be too big.
 So right now we’re going after 100.
 The top consensus will be operated by 100, then another set that’s 100 * # shards, then building up layers.

 Vs Eth2 which is planning to have millions (or at least tens of thousands).
 If you need consensus fast, you need fewer nodes to come up with consensus.